xiix0/scam/README.md

-Everything will be just tickety-boo today.
+Your motives for doing whatever good deed you may have in mind will be misinterpreted by somebody.